JGS-Coder/Calculator/README.md

 You're allowed to use this project commercially but you have to leave a copyright notice of me.
 If you are using this private, there's no problem.

 Enjoy my first tkinter project.
+And please leave me Feedback.
+Thank you!